-The good news: domestic, New Zealand and Pacific Islands flights are upgradeable with Velocity Frequent Flyer points from tickets sold as Flexi fares, so you don't need to look at the booking class at all.
+The good news: domestic and international flights are upgradeable with Velocity Frequent Flyer points from tickets sold as Flexi fares, so you don't need to look at the booking class at all.

 The complicated news: Virgin Australia booking class eligibility and earn rates for points and for status credits vary, and partner earn rates vary dramatically, which can be confusing to the newer frequent flyer.

 Obviously, there are other airline loyalty programs out there (in fact, we use a portfolio of frequent flyer programs to avoid losing out on miles and points).
 They'll all publish their eligible booking classes in the frequent flyer section of their websites or in their program's terms and conditions document.